Actions & Inputs

 The Checkbox has the following accessibility considerations:

-It is recommended to group Checkboxes and other related elements such as Labels and Assistive Text together using the Fieldset component, with a title attributed to the elements that appear in the Fieldset, called a Legend.
+Group checkboxes and related elements (e.g. labels and assistive text) together using the fieldset component with a title attributed to the elements called a legend.

 API